NitaiEdelberg/Ai-Tetris/README.md

 ### Goal of the Project

 The main goal of our project is to create an AI that learns how to play Tetris and improves over time.
-For the learning process, we used Genetic Algorithms (GA), which evolve AI strategies by refining weight-based decision-making through selection, mutation, and crossover.
+For the learning process, we used a Genetic Algorithm (GA), which evolves AI strategies by refining weight-based decision-making through selection, mutation, and crossover.

 ### Research Process

-To understand how to build the AI, we first reviewed various articles on Tetris AI, including research on heuristic-based strategies and evolutionary algorithms.
+To understand how to build a strong AI for Tetris, we first reviewed various articles on the subject, including research on heuristic-based strategies and evolutionary algorithms.
 Additionally, we implemented a human-controlled gameplay mode using keyboard inputs to analyze common strategies.

 Based on our research and manual gameplay, we identified four key board features that are crucial for an effective Tetris-playing AI.
 These features help in evaluating the board state and making informed placement decisions: